 The Pour House Music Hall – Raleigh

 The Pour House Music Hall could easily be passed by without even the smallest glance.
 Tucked away in downtown Raleigh is a black door adorned with hundreds of stickers that leads you into this tiny venue.
 The Pour House is such a small room that no matter where you are you will feel like you have front row seats.
-Many of the bands that make their way through here are unknown, local, or relatively new artists seeking to spread there love of music in anyway that they can.
+Many of the bands that make their way through here are unknown, local, or relatively new artists seeking to spread their love of music in any way that they can.
 This leads to great ticket prices typically ranging from $5-$15.

 The kicker that really takes this hole-in-the-wall up a notch is the beer selection.
 The bar features a lineup of North Carolina craft beers on tap as well as a few budget options.
 There is almost always a craft beer on special so your wallet will not be hurting too much after a visit.

 Red Hat Amphitheater – Raleigh

 This amazing outdoor venue is a mid-sized amphitheater at the edge of Raleigh’s downtown area with the cityscape standing over the crowd.
 Red Hat offers a variety of music choices ranging from Slightly Stoopid to Ray Lamontagne.
 The venue consists of a majority of assigned seats with a small stretch of lawn seating surrounding the outskirts, but the nice thing is you are sure to get quality sound regardless of your location.

 The icon of the venue is the Cree Shimmer Wall behind the lawn.
 The wall is made up of thousands of tiny, glistening tiles as well as a silhouette of an oak tree.
 When there is even the slightest of breezes the tiles will shimmy to create a “leaves in the wind” effect while also shimmering from the lights of the concert.